 There is also a prohibition on the export, supply or delivery of maritime goods and technology (as specified in Chapter 4 (Navigation Equipment) and Chapter 5 (Radio-Communication Equipment) of Annex 1 of Merchant Shipping Notice 1874 for placing on board a Russian-flagged vessel).

 Import Tariffs

-On 25 March 2022, additional customs duties on a number of goods originating in Russia and Belarus came into force.
+Additional customs duties have been imposed on a number of goods originating in Russia and Belarus came into force.
 The products requiring additional duties when imported from Russia and Belarus are listed here.
-The UK Government has also announced its intention to introduce additional duties on imports of fish from Russia and Belarus.
-This measure will follow in due course, subject to further work on the specific implications for the sector.